Campbellsville, Kentucky: Present day

 Campbellsville University (the local university), Taylor Regional Hospital (the regional health care system), and the Amazon fulfillment center are the top employers.

 Campbellsville University (CU) published its 2016/2017 economic impact report showing an annual impact of $106,482,540.
 Of that, $42.9 million impact the local economy.
 The university's operations directly employ and support over 13.26% of all jobs in Taylor County, Kentucky.

 Taylor Regional Hospital (TRH) - The expanding healthcare system serves the region of 110,000 people.
 TRH is one of the area's largest employers.
 In 2016, TRH served 98,900 patients.

 Amazon's fulfillment center, known as SDF1, is located near the technology park.

 Campbellsville is home to the Heartland Commerce and Technology Park (HCTP).
 The park's initial tenant is an automotive components manufacturer, the INFAC Corporation.
 In June 2017, HCTP received a "Build-Ready" certification to attract new companies.

 Tourism is also part of the local economy because of nearby Green River Lake and Green River Lake State Park.

 Historical

 In the 20th century, Campbellsville was a regional center of industry (agriculture, lumber, textiles, milling, automotive, distribution, oil and gas, light manufacturing, education, healthcare, and tourism).

 For decades, employment in the area was dominated by a large textile plant, formerly Union Underwear and since Fruit of the Loom.
-It closed in 1998.
+It closed in 1998 due to cost cutting measures, with production moving to Latin America.
 Shortly thereafter, another notable employer closed, the Indiana-based Batesville Casket Company.

 In 1969, the booming petroleum business was shut down because of environmental concerns of excess salt water disposal.
 In 2008, attempts failed to revitalize oil reserves because of water infiltration.